-3 3 D. Baum M. Arnush 3 - Anthropology, Sociology, and Social Work: Catherine White Berheide, Gerald Erchak, Michael Ennis-McMillan, Jill Sweet - Art and Art History: Lisa Aronson - Business: Betty Balevic, Mary Correa, James Kennelly, Gary McClure - Classics: Michael Arnush Economics: Tim Koechlin, Mehmet Odekon Education: Barbara Henriques English: Regina Janes, Rajagopal Parthasarathy Environmental Studies: Judith Halstead Foreign Languages and Literatures: John Anzalone, Grace Burton, Mao Chen, Cynthia Evans, Giuseppe Faustini, Lynne Gelber, Masako Inamoto, Hedi Jaouad, Juan Carlos Lertora, Mary-Elizabeth O'Brien, Patricia Rubio, Shirley Smith, Marc-André Wiesmann - Geology: Kenneth Johnson - Government: Timothy Burns, Roy Ginsberg, Steven Hoffmann, Aldo Vacs, Christopher Whann - History: David Baum, Jennifer Delton, David Eyman, Matthew Hockenos, Tadahisha Kuroda, Patricia-Ann Lee, Margaret Pearson - Mathematics and Computer Science: Robert DeSieno Philosophy and Religion: Joel Smith Theater: Lary Opitz The international affairs minor introduces students to the study of relations between and among nation-states, regions, and other international actors as influenced by business, culture, economics, geography, history, and politics.
+Anthropology, Sociology, and Social Work: Catherine White Berheide, Gerald Erchak, Michael Ennis-McMillan, Jill Sweet Art and Art History: Lisa Aronson Classics: Michael Arnush Economics: Tim Koechlin, Mehmet Odekon English: Regina Janes, Rajagopal Parthasarathy Environmental Studies: Judith Halstead Foreign Languages and Literatures: John Anzalone, Grace Burton, Mao Chen, Cynthia Evans, Giuseppe Faustini, Lynne Gelber, Masako Inamoto, Hedi Jaouad, Juan Carlos Lertora, Reinhard Mayer, Mary-Elizabeth O'Brien, Patricia Rubio, Shirley Smith, Marc-André Wiesmann Geology: Kenneth Johnson Government: Timothy Burns, Roy Ginsberg, Katherine Graney, Steven Hoffmann, Aldo Vacs, Christopher Whann History: David Baum, Jennifer Delton, David Eyman, Matthew Hockenos, Tadahisha Kuroda, Patricia-Ann Lee, Margaret Pearson Management and Business: Betty Balevic, Mary Correa, Elzbieta Lepkowska-White, James Kennelly, Gary McClure Mathematics and Computer Science: Robert DeSieno Philosophy and Religion: Joel Smith Theater: Lary Opitz The international affairs minor introduces students to the study of relations between and among nation-states, regions, and other international actors as influenced by business, culture, economics, geography, history, and politics.
 The minor, which is open to any student majoring in anthropology, business, economics, government, history, or foreign languages and literatures, or to interdepartmental majors in at least one of the above departments, stresses the importance of an international education in an increasingly interdependent world and enhances students' preparation for further work or study in the field of international affairs.
 Self-determined majors may also minor in international affairs with the consent of their advisor and the director of the International Affairs Program.
 Self-determined majors should consult with their advisor and the program director early in the self-determined major application process in order to take into account the requirements of both the major and the minor.
 THE INTERNATIONAL AFFAIRS MINOR: The minor consists of eight internationalaffairs-designated courses.
-One core course (IA 101) is required as a common experience for all minors, five international affairs courses from outside the student's major (in addition to the core course), and two international affairs courses from within the major.
-These eight courses must include: 1.
-The core course.
-"Introduction to International Affairs" (IA101): One language course in which the student demonstrates competence in a foreign language at a level at least one semester beyond the College language requirement: 3.
-One course from at least three disciplines outside the major (in addition to core course); 4.
-One course from each of three clusters: International Politics, Diplomacy, and Conflict: International Political Economy and Business; and Comparative/Contextual Analysis.
-5. Two 300-level international-affairs courses among the five outside the major: 6.
-Two international-affairs courses from within the maior.
-Students are also required to attend twiceyearly international-affairs colloquia and are strongly encouraged to study abroad or in Washington, do internships with an international focus, and participate in on- and offcampus internationally related cocurricular activities.
-International Affairs Curriculum INTRODUCTION TO INTERNATIONAL IA 101.
-AFFAIRS 3 An introduction to the field of international affairs.
+One core course (IA101) is required as a common experience for all minors, five international affairs courses from outside the student's major (in addition to the core course), and two international affairs courses from within the major.
+These eight courses must include:

+- 1. The core course, "Introduction to International Affairs" (IA101); - 2.
+One language course in which the student demonstrates competence in a foreign language at a level at least one semester beyond the College language requirement; - 3.
+One course from at least three disciplines outside the major (in addition to core course): - 4.
+One course from each of three clusters: International Politics, Diplomacy, and Conflict; International Political Economy and Business; and Comparative/Contextual Analysis. - 5.
+Two 300-level international-affairs courses among the five outside the major; - 6.
+Two international-affairs courses from within the major.
+Students are also required to attend and participate in twice-yearly international-affairs colloquia and are strongly encouraged to study abroad or in Washington, do internships with an international focus, and participate in onand off-campus internationally related cocurricular activities.
+International Affairs Curriculum IA 101.
+INTRODUCTION TO INTERNATIONAL AFFAIRS An introduction to the field of international affairs.
 The course explores the relationships among the disciplines within international affairs.
-Examines key concepts that describe and explain international relationships and issues. explores the diversity of perceptions of international issues across national and cultural boundaries, and engages students in in-class global problem-solving exercises.
+Examines key concepts that describe and explain international relationships and issues, explores the diversity of perceptions of international issues across national and cultural boundaries, and engages students in inclass global problem-solving exercises.
 (Fulfills LS2 requirement.).
-International Affairs Faculty Language Component:
+International Affairs Faculty Language Component FC 371, 372.
+Independent Study Advanced Grammar and Composition FF 208.
+FF 301.
+Business French FF 304.
+Advanced Conversation and Pronunciation Translation and Stylistics FF 306.